sidravic/iris/README.md

 # IRIS

 Iris is a service discovery and load balancing library built on top of ZMQ.
-It uses the Majordomo Patter to build a basic DEALER-ROUTER-DEALER pattern.
+It uses the Majordomo Pattern to build a basic DEALER-ROUTER-DEALER pattern.

 It does not adhere to the exact protocol specified in the zmq specifications